the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 We store the input value to the local state every time the value in the input field changes.

-We can assume that when updating the `searchTerm` with `this.setState(),` the list also needs to be passed to preserve it.
+We can assume that when we update `searchTerm` with `this.setState()`, the list also needs to be passed to preserve it.
 React's `this.setState()` is a shallow merge, however, so it preserves the sibling properties in the state object when it updates a property.
 The list state, though you have already dismissed an item from it, stays the same when updating the `searchTerm` property.

 Returning to the application, we see the list isn't filtered yet, based on the input field value stored in the local state.
 We need to filter the list temporarily based on the `searchTerm`, and we have everything we need to perform this operation.
 In the `render()` method, before mapping over the list, we apply a filter to it.
 The filter will only evaluate if the `searchTerm` matches the title property of the item.
 We've already used the built-in JavaScript filter functionality, so let's use it again to sneak in the filter function before the map function.
 The filter function returns a new array, so the map function can be used on it in lots of useful ways.